PshsayhiXD/dred-bot/README.md

   <img src="https://img.shields.io/badge/Discord.js-14.22+-blue?style=for-the-badge&logo=discord" alt="Discord.js">
 </p>

-dredbot is a comprehensive, open-source Discord bot built with Node.js, featuring a robust economy system, extensive command library, item management, clans, marketplace, gambling mechanics, and much more.
-It includes a full web dashboard for administration and user interaction, making it a complete Discord bot solution for communities.
+**dredbot** is a comprehensive, open-source Discord bot built with Node.js.
+It offers a robust economy system, extensive command library, item management, clans, marketplace, gambling mechanics, and more.
+Featuring a full web dashboard for administration and user interaction, it provides a complete Discord bot solution for gaming communities.

-The bot is designed to provide an engaging gaming experience with persistent economies, social features, and administrative tools.
+Inspired by the gameplay and community mechanics of [**drednot.io**](https://drednot.io), **dredbot** delivers an engaging experience with persistent economies, social systems, and administrative tools.
 It supports multiple languages, regional timers, automated events, and integrates with external APIs for enhanced functionality.

 ## ✨ Features